Welcome to Commodore Retro Heaven!

 you have most probably heard about Commodore.
 Maybe you had one, or you had many

-arguments with your friends since your father brought home an Amstrad while all the
+arguments with your friends since your father brought home an Amstrad or a ZX Spectrum while

 Basically, its the most sold microcomputer ever, with over 30 million C64s sold in its